xdevplatform/compliant-client/README.md

 	  "reason": "deleted"
   }
  ```

+ ### Example compliance client
+ #### Command-line app for working with the Twitter API v2 compliance endpoint.

-Also, the start of a simple command-line app that references a compliance_client class.
+Also, the start of a simple command-line app that references a *compliance* class.

 ```
 compliant-client.py